Progress Notes answers for therapists

 What are Group Therapy Notes Templates and Examples, and How Do They Help Therapists?

-Group therapy notes templates (SOAP, DAP, BIRP) help therapists document each member's progress, interventions, and risk individually.
-See examples and pitfalls.
+Group therapy notes templates and examples (SOAP, DAP, BIRP) help you document each member's progress without rewriting from scratch.
+By Jesse, a Psychotherapist.

 Read answer →